rubocode/governance/fundamentals/scope/index.md

 It is competitive.
 Businesses can hire and fire workers.
 People can join or leave and support or abandon businesses.

-It is mandatory for a person to be a citizen.
+It is not mandatory for a person to be an employee or a customer.
-But it is not mandatory for a person to be an employee or a customer.
+However, it is mandatory for a person to be a citizen.